Leonard Maltin: 2011–present

-Maltin left Entertainment Tonight in 2010.
-His final appearance on the show as a regular correspondent was on July 19, 2010.
-He also wrote the introduction for The Complete Peanuts: 1983–1984.
-In 1990, he took a look at the MGM years of The Three Stooges in a film called The Lost Stooges, available on a made-to-order DVD through the Warner Archive Collection.
 From 2014 to 2019, Maltin hosted the quarterly Treasures From the Disney Vault on Turner Classic Movies.
 The last scheduled "Treasures from the Disney Vault" aired on September 2, 2019.
 Beginning in 2016, Maltin has served as the Honorary Head Juror of the Coronado Island Film Festival.
 In 2020, the festival named their top award The Leonard Maltin Tribute Award.

 In 2019, Maltin along with his daughter Jessie Maltin created a film festival called MaltinFest at the Egyptian Theater that spanned three days.
 Special guests included Laura Dern and Alexander Payne.
 Since 2018, Maltin has served on the advisory board for Legion M.

 In 2022, he was invited to join the Academy of Motion Pictures Arts and Sciences as part of the Member at Large branch.

-Podcast

-Maltin currently co-hosts a podcast, Maltin on Movies, with his daughter Jessie Maltin.